mdozmorov/ChIP-seq_notes/README.md

 - `csaw` - Detection of differentially bound regions in ChIP-seq data with sliding windows, with methods for normalization and proper FDR control. https://bioconductor.org/packages/release/bioc/html/csaw.html

+### Interpretation

+- `Toolkit for Cistrome Data Browser` - online tool to answer questions like:
+    - What factors regulate your gene of interest?
+    - What factors bind in your interval?
+    - What factors have a significant binding overlap with your peak set?

 ### Misc